Halifax Lifetime ISA

 Can I transfer my LISA to a standard ISA?

-At the time of writing, Halifax do not currently offer a Lifetime ISA.
+At the time of writing, Halifax does not currently offer a Lifetime ISA, but customers can choose between a variety of Investment and Cash ISAs.